Letters, diaries, and memoirs describing people, cultures, geography, and other aspects of domestic and foreign travel.

 Rogers, Margaret, Diary, 1909-1910, (C3588)

-Diary kept by a Denver, CO, student of music on tour of Russia during the winter of 1909-1910.
-The group was guided by one doctor Babcock and his assistant, Dr. Seal, "of Philadelphia and Leipsig."
-Includes casual descriptions of people, churches, museums, social events, a funeral and a Christmas celebration attended.
+The collection contains a diary kept by a Denver, CO, student of music on a tour of Russia during the winter of 1909-1910.
+The group was guided by one doctor Babcock and his assistant, Dr. Seal, ""of Philadelphia and Leipsig.""
+Included are casual descriptions of people, churches, museums, social events, a funeral and a Christmas celebration attended.

 Rottmann, Larry, Collection, (CA5858)

 Compilation of correspondence, subject files, manuscripts, publications, newspaper clippings, teaching material, production material, organizational records, and audio and video recordings related to Vietnam, the Vietnam War and anti-war activity, veterans, and conflict literature; 1960s-2000s.

 Salisbury Diary, 1887 (C0458)